Privacy Notice for past, present and prospective students of City

 This privacy notice explains how City, University of London (City) collects, uses and shares your personal data, and your rights in relation to your personal data City holds.
 This privacy notice concerns City’s processing of personal data of past, present and prospective students of City.

-City is a data controller in terms of the Data Protection Act 1998 and the General Data Protection Regulations (GDPR) which will come into effect on the 25th May 2018.
+City is a data controller in terms of the Data Protection Act 1998 and the General Data Protection Regulations (GDPR) which came into effect on the 25th May 2018.
 City is registered with the Information Commissioners Office (ICO) with the registration number Z8947127.

 How City collects your Information